sjohner/serverless-resume/Azure-Instructions.md

 *   There is no need to change default settings for Networking, Data protection and Advanced options
 *   Use `index.html `and `error.html` for your index and error document.
 *   It is easier if you use Azure CLI or PowerShell to upload the website files.
 This way you can upload entire folders.
+Get the Azure CLI from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 Document the resources you created and let the teacher know the Static Website endpoint URL where your resume website is available.